marielme/blenderfarm/README.md

 APACHE 2.0 License - See LICENSE file for details.

 ## Acknowledgments
-- Generated usign AI tools such as Claud Code and Gimini 2.5
+- Generated using AI tools such as Claude Code and Gemini 2.5
 - Built for Blender 4.x
 - Uses FFmpeg for video encoding
+- Uses Flask for the standalone server's web interface
 - Thanks to everyone in the Blender community

 ## Contributing